top of page

 CONSTITUTION OF THE HARPETH VALLEY ATHLETIC CONFERENCE

-Member schools include Battle Ground Academy, Brentwood Academy, Christ Presbyterian Academy, Donelson Christian Academy, Ensworth School, Franklin Road Academy, Harding Academy, Harpeth Hall School, Montgomery Bell Academy, Poplar Grove, Valor Collegiate, St. Paul, St. Matthew and University School of Nashville.
+Member schools include: Battle Ground Academy, Brentwood Academy, Christ Presbyterian Academy, Ensworth School, Franklin Road Academy, Grace Christian Academy, Harding Academy, Harpeth Hall School, Lipscomb Academy, Montgomery Bell Academy, Pope Prep, St. Cecilia Academy, University School of Nashville, and Valor Collegiate.

 Section 2: Seasons